JardaniWorld/alx-higher_level_programming/0x00-python-hello_world/README.md

-This Pytho script executes to perfom actions on strings
+This Python script executes to create a new sentence